terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 }
 ```

-This looks impossible to crack, but let's see when `update_store()` function is called.
-Here it is:
+From cryptographic perspective this looks impossible to crack.
+Let's see when `update_store()` function is called.

 ```js
 // Create an item with a given name and price